KureneAmy/SHAPE-MaP-processing-pipeline/README.md

       pip install snakemake
       ```

-4.  **Data Preparation**: The data run by this pipeline is from SRR30943151 and SRR30943152 in the SRA database.The specific processing method is as follows
+4.  **Data Preparation**: The test data run by this pipeline is from SRR30943151 and SRR30943152 in the SRA database.The specific processing method is as follows

     ```bash
     # Download the test sra data